vmware/vSphere-machine-learning-extension/docs/install/auth.rst

 Configure pod security policy for your user profile
 ---------------------------------------------------

-Before starting to use Freestone Kubeflow, remember to configure the pod security policy for your user profile in order to create pods.
-This is important as pod creation is needed for many Freestone Kubeflow functions, such as Notebook Server creation.
+Before starting to use Kubeflow on vSphere, remember to configure the pod security policy for your user profile in order to create pods.
+This is important as pod creation is needed for many Kubeflow on vSphere functions, such as Notebook Server creation.
 Refer to :ref:`configure pod security policy` for more details and instructions.

 ---------------